Menu

 • In addition to performing research over the academic year in one of the faculty-led research groups, students may apply for participation in the Chemistry Department’s full-time summer research program.
 The summer program is fully funded and successful applicants receive competitive student stipends.

-• Students in chemistry-related majors at St. Edward’s may apply for Welch Foundation undergraduate research scholarships — including a summer scholarship that provides a six-week stipend to conduct research.
+• Students in chemistry-related majors at St. Edward’s may apply for Welch Foundation undergraduate research scholarships or Lewis scholarships — including a summer scholarship that provides a six-week or eight-week stipend to conduct research.

-• Win competitive summer research apprenticeships at universities across the country — funded by the National Science Foundation (NSF) — where you can get experience studying different subfields of chemistry and focus on your career direction.
+• Apply for a summer research experience for undergraduates [REU] at local and national universities where you can gain experience studying different subfields of chemistry and focus on your career direction.

 • University of North Carolina